sethcg/React-Weather-App/README.md

 <br />

-> The beginning of wisdom is this: Get wisdom.
-Though it cost all you have, get understanding.
+> The beginning of wisdom is: Acquire wisdom; And with all your acquiring, get understanding.